-After compilation, go to ~/NVIDIA\GPU\Computing\SDK/C/bin/linux/release and run deviceQuery.
-If the CUDA software is installed and configured correctly, the output for deviceQuery should look similar to that shown in Figure 1.
 The exact appearance and the output lines might be different on your system.
 The important outcomes are that a device was found (the first highlighted line), that the device matches the one on your system (the second highlighted line), and that the test passed (the final highlighted line).

-If a CUDA-enabled device and the CUDA Driver are installed but deviceQuery reports that no CUDA-capable devices are present, this likely means that the /dev/nvidia\ files are missing or have the wrong permissions.
+If a CUDA-capable device and the CUDA Driver are installed but deviceQuery reports that no CUDA-capable devices are present, this likely means that the /dev/nvidia files are missing or have the wrong permissions.

-On systems where SELinux is enabled, you might need to temporarily disable this security feature to run deviceQuery.
+On systems where SELinux is capable, you might need to temporarily disable this security feature to run deviceQuery.
 To do this, type:

+'''

 #setenforce 0

+'''